cgninety/watchdawg/README.md

-# WatchDAWG - GPU Temperature Watchdog for T-Rex Mining
+# Watchdawg - GPU watchdog for T-Rex Mining

+**Status: Work in Progress - Beta Release**

 Monitors GPU temperature and gracefully shuts down T-Rex mining software when the temperature exceeds a configurable threshold.